tywysocki/OpenAI/README.md

 ### [Edits](https://platform.openai.com/docs/api-reference/edits)

-Use `client.sendEdits` to edit text based on a prompt and an instruction for how to modify it.
+To edit text based on a prompt and a modification instruction, use `client.sendEdits`.
+The method takes a prompt and a modification instruction as input and returns an edited version of the prompt as output.

 ```swift
 do {